anIddan/Assemblage/README.md

 # Assemblage
-Assemblage images into a sleek resizable photo grid with JS
+## Sleek resizable photo grid for the web